-And on Thursday, 375 evacuated residences and 19 businesses can return to their homes or places of work.
+And on Thursday, 375 residences and 19 businesses were taken off the evacuation list.

-Residents who live on the west side of U.S. Highway 550 from mile marker 33.5 at Honeyville north to the Glacier Club entrance at mile marker 39.5 were allowed to return to their homes and businesses.
-This includes Animas Village and Pine Acres apartments.
-Residents and businesses on the east side of Highway 550 to the Animas River from Mead/Albrecht Lane north to Rockwood may also return to their homes and businesses.
-This includes The Ranch and Goodman subdivisions.
+“We were just happy to get back.
+We were tired of living out of suitcases.
+You can imagine four people and two large Labs in small hotel rooms,” he said.
+Residents who live on the west side of U.S. Highway 550 from mile marker 33.5 at Honeyville north to the Glacier Club entrance at mile marker 39.5 were allowed to return.
+Homes and businesses on the east side of Highway 550 to the Animas River from Mead/Albrecht Lane north to Rockwood also were reopened.

 Law enforcement escorts for through traffic on Highway 550 will continue during the re-entry period.

 The 416 Fire grew to 29,147 acres as of Thursday morning.
 It remained 15 percent contained.

 The fire had its first chance at precipitation on Thursday, though fire officials were doubtful the rains would have much of an impact on the 14-day-old fire.

 Weather forecasters called for a 20 percent chance of rain, though they gave only a 5 percent chance for a “wetting rain,” said spokeswoman Jamie Knight.

 Fire officials were more concerned that thunderstorms could produce dry lightning and bring gusty winds of 40 mph.

 A red flag warning was in effect Thursday, meaning conditions would be hot, dry and windy.
 Weather forecasters issued a flash-flood watch from 9 a.m.
 Saturday until 12:01 a.m.
 Sunday.